 How Large Should Your Portfolio Be To Retire?

 We start with a key question.
 If you don’t know the answer to the question, then you really don’t know where you’re going; if you don’t know where you’re going, how can you possibly chart a course to take you there?
 Guesswork might work, but by the time you figure out you made the wrong guesses, it may be too late.
-Each year that passes is a year that’s gone.
-You can’t get it back; there are no do-overs.
+You can’t get that time back; there are no do-overs.

 The portfolio size you need depends on how long you’re going to live and how much you need to withdraw from the portfolio each year.
 Most people assume they will live fewer years than they actually will.
 This is especially true for those of you who are close to retirement.
 You grew up during a time when life expectancy was generally about 65 years, or maybe even 70 years.

 Today, life expectancy is right around 79.
 That’s 5 years longer than we suspect most people think.
 But that only tells part of the story.
 Today’s 30 or 40 year olds may tell themselves that they know this already.
 They know to plan on living 80+ years or so.
 Unfortunately, they are making the same mistake.
 They are using their experience as a judge for what the future will hold.

 Medical advances are coming at an even faster pace.
 It is not unrealistic to project that by the time today’s 40-year-old is 70, life expectancy will have increased to 90 or more.
 You have to be realistic in assessing what your reality will be when you get there, not what you think it is today.

 Most people also underestimate how much they will need to withdraw from their portfolio during retirement.
 Even if they have accurately assessed how long they will live, they typically assume their living expenses will continue at today’s level.
 Maybe, if you have a sense of what inflation can do, you may have increased your living expenses a bit.